There is a myriad of things to do alone in Miami; your problem will not be boredom; it will be prioritizing!

 On the way, you can make (mental) notes of the places you want to visit as soon as you are back on solid ground!

-An incredible experience and the helicopter even is a perfect size for things to do solo in Miami!
-I really loved it, and I am pretty sure you will too!
-(And if you go some time with your significant other, you can even do a romantic sunset champagne flight!).
+I really loved it, and I am pretty sure you will, too.
+(And if you go with your significant other, you can even do a romantic sunset champagne flight!).

 I have been fascinated by the Everglades since I was a little girl, seeing in movies how you can practically fly through the seagrass on the hovercrafts, super fast across what looks like land, searching for alligators!